Philadelphia Prostitution Solicitation Defense Lawyer

-In many cases, courts will be harder on the "John" who is patronizing the prostitute, than on the prostitute.
-The court's rationale is that while a person prostituting him or herself is often the victim of circumstance or of others forcing him or her into selling their body for sex, "Johns" have a choice whether to patronize a prostitute.
-As a result, court often impose harsher penalties against the "Johns" who buy sexual services.
+In many cases, courts will be harder on the “John” who is patronizing the prostitute than they will be on the prostitute.
+The court’s rationale for this is that while a person prostituting him or herself is often the victim of circumstance, or of others forcing him or her into selling his or her body for sex, “Johns” have a choice whether to patronize a prostitute.
+As a result, court often impose harsher penalties against the “Johns” who buy sexual services.

-In addition to a criminal conviction, a "John" will face significant fines and perhaps even supervision by a sexual offense probation or parole department upon release.
-These criminal convictions can follow a "John" for life, preventing employment and possibly even labeling him or her as a sexual offender for life.
+In addition to a criminal conviction, a “John” will face significant fines and possibly even supervision by a sexual offense probation or parole department upon release.
+These criminal convictions can follow a “John” for life, preventing employment, and possibly even labeling him or her as a sexual offender for life.

-The worst part about being arrested for many "Johns" is the public and private shame inflicted upon them.
-A "John's" family may find out about the arrest and/or conviction, causing family turmoil.
-In addition, prosecutors and police departments have employed novel punishments recently, such as public shaming of "Johns" as part of the punishment phase.
+For many “Johns,” the worst thing about the arrest is the public and private shame which is inflicted upon them.
+A “John’s” family may find out about the arrest and/or conviction, causing family turmoil.
+In addition, prosecutors and police departments have employed novel punishments recently, such as public shaming of “Johns” as part of the punishment phase.

 As a result of the criminal, financial, and public shaming consequences, it is extremely important to address the issue when you are caught.
-Do not wait until you have court to speak to an attorney.
-Call an attorney today to discuss these issues.
+Do not wait until court to speak to an Attorney.
+Call a lawyer today to discuss these issues.

-Any criminal case can be burdensome for the individuals involved and can heavily impact you, even send you to jail.
-By retaining local counsel you will be utilizing the services of an attorney who is familiar with local prosecutors, courts, and law.
-Your attorney can help you navigate your case from start to finish.
+Any criminal case can be burdensome for the individuals involved, and can heavily impact you, even send you to jail.
+By retaining local counsel, you will be utilizing the services of an attorney who is familiar with local prosecutors, courts, and law.
+Your lawyer can help you navigate your case from start to finish.

-More importantly, your attorney can attempt to help you avoid some of the more onerous penalties the prostitution laws impose on individuals.
-The criminal defense attorneys with the Law Offices of Greg Prosmushkin, P.C. have more than 50 years combined experience in handling criminal defense matters, fighting and obtaining favorable results for our clients.
-Call us today to schedule a free consultation to see how we can help you.
+More importantly, your lawyer can attempt to help you avoid some of the more onerous penalties which the prostitution laws impose on individuals.
+The Criminal Defense Attorneys with The Law Offices of Greg Prosmushkin, P.C. have more than 50 years combined experience in handling criminal defense matters, fighting, and obtaining favorable results for our clients.
+Call or email us today to schedule a free consultation, and see how we can help you.

 This content was written on behalf of Greg Prosmushkin.